 Theme 7: Athletics

-Strengthen the interconnectivity between intercollegiate athletics and the campus community to prepare our student-athletes for success in school, in sport, and after graduation and benefit our university, community, and state.
+Strengthen the interconnectivity between intercollegiate athletics and the campus community, prepare our student-athletes for success in school, in sport and after graduation, and benefit our university, community and state.

-- The university is home to outstanding athletic facilities, enhanced by the completion of renovations and new construction during the past five years.
-Projects included the West Stadium Center, Intercollegiate Rowing Center, Ice Family Basketball Center, Vanier Family Football Complex, Mike Goss Tennis Stadium, and a new soccer facility.
+- The university is home to outstanding athletic facilities, enhanced by the completion of more than $280M in overall facility renovations and new construction since 2012.
+Projects included Tointon Family Stadium for baseball, Ice Family Basketball Center, Intercollegiate Rowing Center, Mike Goss Tennis Stadium, Buser Family Park for soccer, Shamrock Zone, Vanier Family Football Complex, and West Stadium Center.

-- The Ahearn Fund, K-State’s national fund for student athlete excellence, reached record membership.
+- Total giving to K-State Athletics during the past decade reached nearly $349M.
+The Ahearn Fund, K-State's national fund for student athletic excellence, reached record membership.